The hunt is on for a new decade of ‘Best Kept Award’ Winners

 “Each year this initiative receives hundreds of entries and we look forward to reviewing each and every one of them to find out the wonderful efforts being made across Northern Ireland.”

-This year, the esteemed Best Kept judges are looking for schools, healthcare facilities, housing areas, towns and villages across Northern Ireland, that are taking action to protect and care for their local environment, creating safer, cleaner, healthier and more sustainable places to live, work and play.
+This year, the esteemed Best Kept judges are looking for cities, towns, villages and housing areas across Northern Ireland, that are taking action to protect and care for their local environment, creating safer, cleaner, healthier and more sustainable places to live, work and play.

 They will consider a range of criteria to determine the most deserving award recipients, including floral displays, grass roots environmental projects, and an absence of litter and graffiti.
 They will also look for underlying evidence of community participation in environmental initiatives, including the promotion of recycling and wildlife conservation.